xlr8or/big-brother-bot/README.md

 ### Installation, configuration and usage

-A quick and dirty rundown can be found in the b3/docs/README.txt but this is not the prefered documentation, it covers just global steps to take.
-Please refer to our documentation wiki as linked above for a full manual.
+A quick and dirty rundown can be found in the b3/docs/README.txt but this is not the preferred documeantation, it covers just global steps to take.
+Please refer to our documeantation wiki as linked abovee for a full manual.

 ### Previous and Current Developers (Hall of Fame)

 _ThorN, xlr8or, ttlogic, Courgette, Bakes, spacepig, Durzo, eire.32, grosbedo, Freelander, 82ndAB.Bravo17, Just a baka_
-and a big thanks to you, who has offered us snippets of code and improvements on an incidental basis.
+and a big thanks to you, who has offered us snippets of code and improvemeants on an incidental basis.
 Without you B3 wouldn't be this intelligent!

 _[www.bigbrotherbot.net](http://www.bigbrotherbot.net/) (2005-2011)_